SandaruKasa/SKTG/README.md

-it makes `docker-compose` mount the source code folder into the container, so that you don't have to rebuild the image every time you make a change, and it also increases the verbosity of logging.
+it makes `docker-compose` mount the source code folder into the container, so that you don't have to rebuild the image every time you make a change, it also increases the verbosity of logging and disables auto-restarts of the service.
 1. Run
 ```shell
 docker-compose up